 How does an acid neutralizer work?

 In an upflow system, the unique Vortech plate technology eliminates the need for backwashing by keeping the media perpetually in motion.
-Similar to a backwashing system, an upflow system is compromised of a mineral tank with a distributor tube running down the center.
+Similar to a backwashing system, an upflow system is comprised of a mineral tank with a distributor tube running down the center.
 However, in place of a distributor basket at the bottom, the upflow systems are instead fitted with a Vortech plate.
 The circular Vortech plate is latticed with very fine fan-blade like openings.
 The distributor tube runs water down into the plate and up into the media.
 When it passes through the plate, the water spirals upward, spinning the media around with it in a circular motion.
 There is no need to constantly backwash and redistribute the calcite because the media is perpetually churning around with the water.
-The innovative technology of upflow systems allow them to operate continuously and saves them from draining 40 gallons of wastewater every few days.
+The innovative technology of upflow systems allows them to operate continuously and saves them from draining 40 gallons of wastewater every few days.

 Does acid neutralization make water hard?